 - any financial problems you have like County Court Judgements or defaults registered against you

-If there’s something wrong on there, talk to the CRA and your bank to get it put right.
+If there’s something wrong on there, talk to the CRA, and if necessary contact the credit provider, to get it put right.

 The most important thing is to always get your repayments in on time – late or missed credit card, loan or mortgage repayments can seriously damage your credit rating.

 Other things that affect your credit rating include:

 - your job – is it permanent and secure, and how long have you had it?